 Despite the hole left by Ray’s absence, I could see the Ashtons’ dedication to researching, protecting, and caring for tortoises as well as the natural world wherever I looked.
 I saw that this place had the potential to become a truly extraordinary force for conservation here in Florida and across the Southeast, and I was determined to give it my all to make that happen.

-Now, three years later, I can’t believe the change that has occured.
+Now, more than six years later, I can’t believe the change that has occurred.